rtmigo/prefnotifiers_flutter/README.md

     myParameter.value += 1;
     myParameter.value += 1;

-    // now myParameter.value changed to 5, shared prefs is still 3.
+    // now myParameter.value changed to 5.
     // The widget will rebuild on the next frame.
-    // The value will we written to shared preferences asynchronously soon }
+    // Shared prefs is still 3, but asynchronous writing already started }
 ```